rownd/android/README.md

 The `RowndCustomizations` class exists to facilitate these customizations.
 It provides the following properties that may be subclassed or overridden.

+- `sheetBackgroundColor: Color?` (default: `null`) - Allows setting a single color for Rownd-provided bottom sheet interfaces regardless of system theme.
+Use this or `dynamicSheetBackgroundColor`, but not both.
-- `sheetBackgroundColor: Color` (default: `light: #ffffff`, `dark: #1c1c1e`; requires subclassing) - Allows changing the background color underlaying the bottom sheet that appears when signing in, managing the user account, transferring encryption keys, etc.
+- `dynamicSheetBackgroundColor: Color` (default: `light: #ffffff`, `dark: #1c1c1e`; requires subclassing) - Allows changing the background color underlaying the bottom sheet that appears when signing in, managing the user account, transferring encryption keys, etc. based on the system color scheme.
 - `sheetCornerBorderRadius: Dp` (default: `25.dp`) - Modifies the curvature radius of the bottom sheet's top corners.
 - `loadingAnimation: Int` (default: null) - Replace Rownd's use of the system default loading spinner (i.e., `ProgressBar`) with a custom animation.
-Any animation resource compatible with [Lottie](https://airbnb.design/lottie/) should work, but will be scaled to fit a 1:1 aspect ratio (usually with a frame width/height of `100`) This should be a value like `R.assets.my_animation`
+Any animation resource compatible with [Lottie](https://airbnb.design/lottie/) should work, but will be scaled to fit a 1:1 aspect ratio (usually with a frame width/height of `100`) This should be a value like `R.raw.my_animation`

 To apply customizations, we recommend subclassing the `RowndCustomizations` class.
 Here's an example: